 An environment devoid of nature can have a negative effect on health, productivity and well-being.
 This is particularly important in the corporate office sector.

 Ill health and lack of well-being can result in poor performance and productivity, lost work time and increased costs.
-In the UK, work-related stress accounts for 35% of ill health and 43% of absenteeism, costing organizations an estimated £29 billion a year.
-In the United States, absenteeism costs employers an average of $2,074 per employee, per year.
+In the UK, work-related stress accounts for 35% of ill health and 43% of absenteeism, costing organisations an estimated £29 billion a year.
+In the United States, absenteeism costs employers an average of US$ 2,074 per employee, per year.

 There is a direct correlation between clever work-space design and improved employee well-being and performance.
 Even simple changes to incorporate nature in the workplace can have a huge impact on how employees feel when they come to work, and how happy, creative and productive they feel when they are working.

-Our aim is to elevate a biophilic approach to workplace design so that it is higher on the global corporate agenda.
+Our aim is to elevate a biophilic approach to the design of work environments higher on to the global corporate agenda.

 All of our products can be used to support your biophilic space, depending on which biophilic principle you are designing with.
-Here are some of our products where the pattern is based upon natural colours and textures.
+Here are some of our carpet tiles where the pattern is based upon natural colours and textures.